bitnami/charts/bitnami/elasticsearch/README.md

 ## Upgrading

+### To 16.0.0

+This version replaces the Ingest and Coordinating Deployments with Statefulsets.

+Additionally, adds support for X-Pack Security features such as TLS/SSL encryption and basic authentication.

 ### To 15.0.0

 From this version onwards, Elasticsearch container components are now licensed under the [Elastic License](https://www.elastic.co/licensing/elastic-license) that is not currently accepted as an Open Source license by the Open Source Initiative (OSI).